-Two Fellows of the College have been awarded Nobel Prizes in Economics: Sir James Mirrlees, a mathematical economist, who was awarded a Nobel Prize in 1996 for his work on optimal taxation and asymmetric information; and former Master of the College, Professor Amartya Sen, who was awarded a Nobel Prize in 1998 for his contributions to the theory of social choice and his studies of the economics of poverty.
+Two Fellows of the College have been awarded Nobel Prizes in Economics: Professor Amartya Sen, former Master of the College, was awarded a Nobel Prize in 1998 for his contributions to the theory of social choice and his studies of the economics of poverty; and past fellow Sir James Mirrlees who was awarded a Nobel Prize in 1996 for his work on optimal taxation and asymmetric information.

-The teaching Fellows in the College are Professor Oliver Linton, who works on econometric theory with particular application to financial markets; Dr Debo Bhattacharya, an econometrician specialising in micro-economics and empirical microeconomics; Dr Tiago Cavalcanti, a macroeconomist working particularly in areas of development and economic growth; and Dr Rupert Gatti, a microeconomist who works on game theory, industrial organisation, and the economics of digital and online markets; and Dr Chris Rauh whose research interests are include labour economics and political economy.
+The teaching Fellows in the College are Professor Oliver Linton who works on econometric theory with particular application to financial markets; Dr Debo Bhattacharya, an econometrician specializing in micro-econometrics and empirical microeconomics, Dr Tiago Cavalcanti, a macroeconomist working particularly in areas of development and economic growth; Dr Rupert Gatti, a microeconomist who works on game theory, industrial organization and the economics of digital and online markets; and Dr Chris Rauh whose research interests are include labour economics and political economy.

 Much of the teaching in the first and second years is done in College but for the specialised options in the final year we may arrange for you to be supervised elsewhere.
 With an annual intake of between 14 and 16 the total number of undergraduates reading Economics in Trinity is about 45 and the College usually has about a dozen research students in the subject.
 This supplies the varied and supportive peer group essential for lively and successful studies.
 The Trinity College Economics Society arranges meetings for visiting speakers.